Notarized and Legalized Document

 1- How to notarize a document – Where to find a notary

 The first step is to check if your document must indeed be notarized.
-Many original, private documents can be authenticated by Global Affairs Canada without a notarization.
 You can check if your document requires a notarization on this page.

 If your document must be notarized, you will need to find a Canadian notary whose signature is recognized by Global Affairs Canada.
 Google “public notary” to find a notary close to you.